 China's NOCs describe increasing natural gas production as a key element of their decarbonization strategies.
-During PetroChina's midyear earnings conference call in August 2020, the company's chief financial officer, Chai Shouping, stated that natural gas will have an "irreplaceable position" in PetroChina's energy transition.
-That same month, during CNOOC Ltd.'s midyear earnings conference call, the company's chairman, Wang Dongjin, said that CNOOC Ltd. would increase the share of natural gas in its production mix as part of its green and low-carbon development strategy.
-Two years earlier, Sinopec Corp.'s spokesman, Lü Dapeng, told China's media in 2018 that the company regards the "transition to natural gas" as one of the largest components of its move toward a lower-carbon energy mix.
+During PetroChina's midyear earnings conference call in August 2020, the company's chief financial officer, Chai Shouping, stated that natural gas will have an "irreplaceable position" in PetroChina's energy transition.33 That same month, during CNOOC Ltd.'s midyear earnings conference call, the company's chairman, Wang Dongjin, said that CNOOC Ltd. would increase the share of natural gas in its production mix as part of its green and low-carbon development strategy.34 Two years earlier, Sinopec Corp.'s spokesman, Lü Dapeng, told China's media in 2018 that the company regards the "transition to natural gas" as one of the largest components of its move toward a lower-carbon energy mix.35 their companies' production targets for 2025.

-The importance these NOC executives attach to natural gas as a transition fuel is reflected in their companies' production targets for 2025.
 All three companies plan to expand the share of natural gas in their production mixes.
 PetroChina and Sinopec Corp. have also set targets for increasing production of unconventional gas (see Table 5).